xcp-ng/xcp-ng-org/docs/storage/storage.md

 * Do not use admin keyring for production, but make a separate key with only necessary privileges [https://docs.ceph.com/en/latest/rados/operations/user-management/](https://docs.ceph.com/en/latest/rados/operations/user-management/)
 :::

-### LargeBlock SR
+### LargeBlock <abbr title="Storage Repository">SR</abbr>

 :::warning
-Largeblock SR is a workaround for 4KiB disks not working on VDI creation with normal SR types.
+Largeblock <abbr title="Storage Repository">SR</abbr> is a workaround for 4KiB disks not working on VDI creation with normal <abbr title="Storage Repository">SR</abbr> types.
 :::

-To create a LargeBlock SR, the same parameters needed for a EXT SR are needed with the SR type changed to `largeblock`.
+To create a LargeBlock <abbr title="Storage Repository">SR</abbr>, the same parameters needed for a EXT <abbr title="Storage Repository">SR</abbr> are needed with the <abbr title="Storage Repository">SR</abbr> type changed to `largeblock`.

 ```
 xe sr-create host-uuid=<host UUID> type=largeblock content-type=user name-label="Local largeblock" device-config:device=/dev/sdaX
 ```

-The largeblock SR creates a translation layer to align the device on 512 sector size using a loop device and creates a EXT SR on this emulated device.
+The largeblock <abbr title="Storage Repository">SR</abbr> creates a translation layer to align the device on 512 sector size using a loop device and creates a EXT <abbr title="Storage Repository">SR</abbr> on this emulated device.
 It's needed to work around an issue with VHD alignment that creates an error on VHD creation on the native 4KiB device.

-## 💿 ISO SR
+## 💿 ISO <abbr title="Storage Repository">SR</abbr>

 You might be wondering how to upload an ISO.
-Unlike other solutions, you need to create a dedicated "space" for these, a specific ISO SR. To create an ISO SR, you have 2 possibilities:
+Unlike other solutions, you need to create a dedicated "space" for these, a specific ISO <abbr title="Storage Repository">SR</abbr>.
+To create an ISO <abbr title="Storage Repository">SR</abbr>, you have 2 possibilities:
-- Shared: A shared ISO SR is on a VM or on a dedicated storage server.
+- Shared: A shared ISO <abbr title="Storage Repository">SR</abbr> is on a VM or on a dedicated storage server.
 It's accessible with an IP address, like 192.168.1.100 via SMB or NFS.
-- Local (not recommended for production): A local ISO SR is a directory created directly on the dom0 host.
+- Local (not recommended for production): A local ISO <abbr title="Storage Repository">SR</abbr> is a directory created directly on the dom0 host.
 It's only accessible on the host where the directory was created.

-### Create a Shared ISO SR
+### Create a Shared ISO <abbr title="Storage Repository">SR</abbr>

 First, you need to create the NFS or SMB Share.
 There are plenty of options: from dedicated NAS hardware solutions and dedicated software solutions such as TrueNAS, to manual administration on any Linux/unix or Windows system.